singingwolfboy/netlify-home/_posts/2015-11-10-a-step-by-step-guide-hosting-angular-apps-on-netlify.md

 ---
-title: "A step-by-step guide: Hosting Angular apps on netlify"
+title: "A Step-by-Step Guide: Hosting Angular Apps on Netlify"
 author: Aaron Autrand
 image: /uploads/angularjs-screenshot.png
-short_title: Angular apps on netlify
+short_title: Angular Apps on Netlify
 description: A step-by-step guide on how to host your angular.js apps on netlify.
 thumbnail: /uploads/angular-js-copy.png
 cmsUserSlug: ""